continual-ai/xtrpc/README.md

   // path to the project that contains your tRPC definitions "srcProject": ".",

+  // restrict the source files to only the ones relevant to your tRPC definitions "srcFolders": ["/trpc"],

   // path to the project that your API will be exported to "dstProject": ".",

   // name of the directory your API will be exported to "outDir": "types",

   // name of the file your API will be exported to "outName": "api.d.ts",

   // whether your API should be overwritten if it already exists "overwrite": false,

   // an optional Record<string, string[]> if you'd like to prune your router before exporting
   // keys are subrouters (i.e. the exported name of your subrouter)
   // values are procedures (i.e. the keys of your subrouter)